-With the latest hurricane on the way, it’s time to revisit your pet disaster plan.
+With the latest hurricane and more on the way, it’s time to revisit your pet disaster plan.
 You do have one, right?
 After Katrina and Harvey, everyone should understand the importance of disaster preparation.

-June is National Pet Preparedness Month, and in the fall, September is Disaster Preparation Month.
-Hurricane Florence drives home the importance of having a disaster plan not only for yourself when Mother Nature throws a tantrum, but also to keep your pets safe.
-Whether you must deal with tornadoes, floods, landslides, typhoons, wildfires or other emergencies, there’s a rule that we must always PLAN FOR THE WORST.
+I posted this in June for National Pet Preparedness Month.
+September is Disaster Preparation Month.
+Hurricane Ian drives home the importance of having a disaster plan not only for yourself when Mother Nature throws a tantrum but also to keep your pets safe.
+Whether you must deal with tornadoes, floods, landslides, typhoons, wildfires, or other emergencies, there’s a rule that we must always PLAN FOR THE WORST.

 Disaster Preparation: Are You Disaster Ready?